alexbudmsft/dbgscript/docs/Python/Thread.rst

 .. method:: Thread.get_stack() -> tuple of StackFrame

-   Get the collection of threads in the process.
+   Get the current call stack.

    For example::